rishabhnama/insiderthreat/README.md

-# insiderthreat
+# Insider Threat Detection using GNN

-Insider Threat detection using Graph Neural Networks
+Project to detect insider threats using graph neural networks and CERT dataset.